Last updated on February 6th, 2024 at 02:39 pm

-A shareholder account number is a unique identifier digit for your shareholding and can be found on either your share certificate or on the non-mandated portal of the Securities and Exchange Commission (SEC).
+A shareholder account number serves as a unique identifier for your shareholding and can be located on either your share certificate or on the non-mandated portal of the Securities and Exchange Commission (SEC).

-In Nigeria, however, the number can be found on the left side of the share certificate.
-The digit varies.
-For instance, it’s 7 digit number for Ecobank Transnational Incorporated while it’s a 6-digit for Oceanic Bank Plc (a bank that was acquired by the ETI).
+For example, it’s a 7-digit number for Ecobank Transnational Incorporated, while it’s a 6-digit number for Oceanic Bank Plc (which was later acquired by ETI).

 - Via U-eDiv Search (non-mandated portal)